talkable/talkable-docs/source/advanced_features/shopify_coupons_auto_sync.rst

   ======================== ====================================== ========================

-Why aren’t there any coupons created for my auto-synced list?
+Why aren't there any coupons created for my auto-synced list?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Auto-sync generates and uploads coupons when there is demand for them.
-That means that nothing will happen before there are rewards waiting for coupons from this coupon list.
-When there is at least one such reward, Talkable generates a code and syncs it with Shopify, while scheduling a refill task that will generate a bunch of codes in advance.
-This logic is triggered every time a coupon is issued, so there always should be some available coupons for future rewards.
+That means that nothing will happen until the first reward is requested from a specific coupon list.
+When this happens, Talkable will generate a code and sync it with Shopify, while scheduling a refill task that will generate a set of codes in advance.
+This logic is triggered every time a coupon is issued, so there  will always be some coupons available for future rewards.

 Advanced features
 -----------------